Professional Communication (MA)

 Offered: Yearly.

-Develops skills necessary for writing successful grants.
+Develops skills necessary for writing successful grant proposals.
 Covers different types of grants, identifying funding agencies, interpreting call for grant proposals, and creating persuasive narratives.

 Prerequisites: Admission to the program.